AxonFramework/AxonFramework/axon-5/design-principles.md

 - The described breakdown allows us to derive new combinations of message handlers.
   This should support any style/archetype of Message Handling Component.

+## Message Intercepting
+- Dispatch Interceptors should allow reaction to the responses of handling the message(s).
+  Or, distinct Result Interceptors should be present throughout the Framework's bus implementations.
+- Distinct interceptor support interfaces should not be necessary.
+  Instead, the constructors/builders of the respective bus implementations should allow provisioning of a a single instance.
+  This single instance internally represents the chain of interceptors to utilize before dispatching, handling, or result returning.

+## Commands / Command Modelling / Aggregates
+- (Annotated) aggregates as they currently exist inside Axon Framework should stick.
+  The underlying implementation will very likely differ, taking the "Kill the Aggregate!" presentation in mind.
+- Users should be able to configure an Aggregate through (1) Annotations, and (2) declarative configuration.
+  This declarative configuration allows users to be "more pure" on a DDD-level, as they do not have to use framework logic inside the model.
+  Furthermore, the declarative configuration allows definitions like "this event('s state) is handled by these methods," or "this command is handled by this function, resulting in these events."
+- The current AggregateLifecycle#apply method obstructs the fact it will *first* handle the event inside the aggregate and then move back to the command handler.
+  This obscures the fact subsequent tasks inside the command handler invoking *apply* can rely on that state change.
+  Although clarified in the JavaDoc, finding an explicit means to dictate "apply this event to the current state and then proceed."

 ## Event Processing / Token Maintenance
 * Experiment whether we can remove the Event Processor to Processing Group layering.
   Thus, can we do without Processing Groups to simplify configuration?

+## Queries
+* Merge Direct and Scatter-Gather into the Streaming Query API.
+  We can achieve this by adjusting the (handler) cardinality of the Streaming Query operation.
+  E.g. cardinality of one would mean a direct query format, and N is scatter gather.
+  Intent for this approach is to simplify the Query API for users.
+- Simplify / rethink the subscription query API.
+  Explaining the AF4 format raises eyebrows for users at the moment.
+  So, seeing how we can either wrap the support in the Streaming Query API, is beneficial.
+  Note that it does serve a different purpose at the base: an initial response and updates (from N locations).

+## Stateful-EventHandler (Sagas / ProcessManager)
+- We drop the notion of Sagas in the framework, in favor for Stateful-EventHandlers.
+  The Stateful-EventHandlers follows the ["stateful message handler"](#message-handling) approach.
+  A component describing the "process" (in AF4 resolved by a Saga/ProcessManager) should be composable from these stateful-event-handlers.
+- We should no longer store sagas/processes ourselves.
+  Thus, whenever the process-archetype is used, the user should define how the state is stored and retrieved.

+## Deadlines
+- We agree that the current API, which assumes a DeadlineMessage to be an EventMessage, to be incorrect.
+  A DeadlineMessage should be its own Message entirely, follow command routing rules when targeted towards an Aggregate and Event routing rules when targeted towards a Saga.
+- Taking note of the state message handler idea under "Message Handling" should proof as a guideline to design the deadline support within Axon Framework 5.
+- We need to take into consideration that Deadlines are a technical solution to real world problem and *are not* a concept that resides in Domain-Driven Design.

 ## Event Scheduling
 - Event scheduling should schedule the event inside the Event Store.